FjellOverflow/fjelloverflow.dev/src/content/blog/deniable-encryption.md

 ## Destroying encryption keys

-An alternative method to safeguard encrypted data involves [destroying the encryption key](https://en.wikipedia.org/wiki/Crypto-shredding).
+An alternative method to secure encrypted data involves [destroying the encryption key](https://en.wikipedia.org/wiki/Crypto-shredding).
 This could entail maintaining a lengthy and impossible-to-remember key within a file or physically on a piece of paper.
 When threatened to disclose the key, the keyholder could openly or publicly shred this document, rendering the key forever inaccessible and the encryption impenetrable.

 Compared to deniable encryption, this approach offers the advantage that the keyholder can provide proof of lacking access to the data.
 For an attacker, compelling the keyholder to reveal the key becomes futile since the key has been irreversibly destroyed, eliminating the risk of the attacker trying to reveal more and more encrypted containers, withouth them even existing.